30cl/remote-pc-power-on/readme.md

 # Why

-I am using my PC located on the second floor to stream games to the TV in the lifing room.
-Because im lazy i needed a reliable way to turn the pc on and off without pressing the phisicle button.
+I am using my PC located on the second floor to stream games to the TV in the living room.
+Because I'm lazy I needed a reliable way to turn the pc on and off without pressing the physicle button.

-WOL is not relayable because it reqiures the PC to be in sleep mode and i can not garantee that.
+WOL is no option because it reqiures the PC to be in sleep mode and I cannot garantee that.

 # How does it work

 A micro controller with WiFi sits between the power/reset button and the motherboard.
-It implements a webserver with dedicated enpdonits that are able to mimic the button press.
+It implements a webserver with dedicated endpoints that are able to mimic the button press.

 All actions are intergrated in [Home Assistant](https://www.home-assistant.io/)